What to know about hornets (Suzumebachi) in Japan

 Wear a hat

-Those having black hair tend to be their target.
-(The hat should be not in black.)
+Those with black hair tend to be their target.
+Avoid wearing a black hat.

 Do not wear perfume

-Hornets have a keen sense of smell.
-Strong fragrances can bring on an attack
+Hornets have a strong sense of smell, and powerful scents can trigger an attack.

 Hornets move quickly and sting quickly.
 Clothes may be a protector to avoid severe injuries.